What is a FICO Score?

 The acronym FICO comes from the company that originally introduced such scores.
 Almost three decades ago, Fair Isaac Corporation established what is known today as the FICO score or credit score.

 Ultimately, the score reflects a person’s worthiness to be given credit.
-The higher the credit score, the more likely the person is to repay their debts, and the lower the interest rate typically is on any money lent to the individual.
+The higher the credit score, the more likely the person is to repay their debts, and the lower the interest rate typically charged on any money lent to the individual.

 FICO uses a formula they own the rights to, applying it to credit reports from three reporting agencies: Experian, TransUnion, and Equifax.
 The three credit bureaus monitor any loans or credit a person has received.
 They note how quickly the loans are repaid and take note of any issues with collecting payment.
 In most cases, each bureau has varying information that is used to compile a FICO score.
 Using online sites to check for a FICO score typically involves compiling different scores to create one basic score.

 There are a few things to consider when looking at a FICO score.
 Understanding what affects a credit score can help an individual borrow, spend, and repay debts more wisely.

 The list of things that can and affect a credit score varies, however, there are a few basic aspects to pay close attention to.
 They include:

-The record of loans or credit lent and how quickly the loan is paid off comprise about 35% of a FICO score.
+The record of your credit and how quickly you’ve paid loans off comprises about 35% of a FICO score.
 Late payments always cause a FICO score to go down.
 The longer it takes to make a payment, the bigger the impact on the score.
-Accounts that are submitted to a credit agency or a filing for bankruptcy also significantly affect a credit score.
+Accounts sent to a collection agency or a filing for bankruptcy also significantly affect your score.

 The length of time a person has had credit and the general age of each credit issuance account for about 15% of a FICO score.